 Accurate statistics on liver disease in South Africa are difficult to find, but a large European study conducted at the behest of the European Association for the Study of the Liver, and published in the Journal of Hepatology, revealed the four major causes of liver disease to be alcohol consumption, viral hepatitis B and C, and metabolic syndromes related to obesity.

 Africa has one of the highest rates of liver cancer in the world.
 This is linked to the high number of people chronically infected with hepatitis B virus.
 About 5% of South Africans have chronic hepatitis B virus infection.
 Less than 1% have hepatitis C and alcohol consumption is very common.

-As there are so many causes of liver problems, these can be difficult to diagnose.
-The symptoms of liver disease are also often symptoms of other conditions, and are therefore sometimes overlooked.
-Liver disease is often without symptoms, which is one of the reasons it is frequently diagnosed when the condition is already serious, or even irreversible.
+As there are so many different causes and types of liver disease, the specific disease can be difficult to diagnose.
+The symptoms of liver disease also overlap with those of other conditions, which means that they’re sometimes overlooked.

 - Prescription or over-the-counter medication usage